MuhabaNur/sql-data-warehouse-project/README.md

 #Data Warehouse and Analytics Project

-Welcome to the Data Warehouse and Analytics Projerepository!
+Welcome to the Data Warehouse and Analytics Project repository!
 This project demonstrates a comprehensive data wareausing and analytics solution, from building a data warehou to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.